parsokev/graph_repo/README.md

             ```

 5. Build or Rebuild the GoogleTesting Suite by:
-    - Clicking on the `Build` Icon to the right of the `tests(Executable)` section bar Under the `Project Outline`
+    - Clicking on the `Build` icon to the right of the `tests(Executable)` section bar under the `Project Outline`

-# Building the Program Utilizng The Provided Makefile
+# Building the Program Utilizing The Provided Makefile
 After cloning this repository in your preferred text editor, enter the commands into the terminal:

 ```